 Mrs. Angela Turner

 Welcome to a new year at The Rock Enrichment Academy.
 My name is Angela Jay-Turner and this will be my 10th year as Director.
 I am a native Austinite with one son who just began his journey in high school.
 I am blessed to work with amazing teachers that have poured their hearts into planning lessons for your children, and have helped grow this program from one campus with 35 students (K-5) to six campuses, now with Pre-K through High School.

-Again, thank you for sharing your precious children with us this year!
+Thank you for sharing your precious children with us!
 If you ever have any questions or concerns, please do not hesitate to ask.
 To better serve your children, I believe it is critical to keep the lines of communication open.
-Please feel free to contact me at Director@TheRockEnrichmentAcademy.org or 512-584-4179.
+Please feel free to contact me at Director@TheRockEnrichmentAcademy.org or 512-653-2323.
 I am confident that we will have a great year together, growing in faith and love.

 Mrs. Turner loves Thai curry, coffee, anything white chocolate, the color Cornflower Blue and her birthday is July 12th.